parisnk/projectDailyReport/README.md

 ## Benefits:
 This application can be a great tool to examine each person daily performance in doing his or her tasks and if there is a lack in one’s job, It can be justified to add more people to the project or even remove a person who is not doing his or her tasks as expected to.

+## Intructions to run the app locally:

+-You should run mongod and mongo along with running the application (by npm start)

+-Data at this stage for reporters and projects comes from the database

+-in mongoDB terminal window you should use the command 'use projectDailyReport' to create the database

+-For initial data for reporters collection use:
+    db.reporters.insert
+	(
+		{
+			"reporterName" : Brad,
+		}
+	)
+-For initial data for projects collection use:

+    db.projects.insert
+    (
+		{
+			"projectName" : aboveground tanks,
+		}
+	)